DavidLBoyd1986/aws-eks-deployment/README.md

 <h4>Limiting Cluster Endpoint traffic</h4>

-The Bastion Hosts will be able to access the Cluster on any of the branches, as the "BastionHostInstanceRole" is trusted by the Cluster during deployment, and come with kubectl, helm, and eksctl installed; however, you will have to run the command below to configure kubectl to authenticate to the cluster.
+The Bastion Hosts will be able to access the Cluster on any of the branches, as the "BastionHostInstanceRole" is added to the configmap of the Cluster during deployment, and the bastion hosts have kubectl, helm, and eksctl installed; however, you will have to run the command below to configure kubectl to authenticate to the cluster.

     `aws eks update-kubeconfig --region $REGION --name $CLUSTER_NAME`